Euro 2024 hosts Germany to play Scotland in opening match

 - Group C: England, Denmark, Slovenia, Serbia

-- Group D: France, Austria, Netherlands, Playoff winner A
+- Group D: France, Austria, Netherlands, playoff winner A

-- Group E: Belgium, Romania, Slovakia, Playoff winner B
+- Group E: Belgium, Romania, Slovakia, playoff winner B

-- Group F: Portugal, Turkey, Czech Republic, Playoff winner C
+- Group F: Portugal, Turkey, Czech Republic, playoff winner C